pulp/pulp_rpm/docs/workflows/create_sync_publish.rst

 Create a Publication
 --------------------

 A publication can only be created once a sync task completes.
+You can specify checksum algorithm with the following optional parameters:

+- metadata_checksum_type: affects all the repodata, including primary.xml, repomd.xml, etc.

+- package_checksum_type: affects package checksum type in all repo metadata files.

 .. literalinclude:: ../_scripts/publication.sh
    :language: bash